Narvent/NutrifyKE/DOCUMENTATION.md

 ---

-## What is NutrifyKE?
+## What is Afyniq?

-**NutrifyKE** is Kenya's first AI-powered calorie tracking application designed specifically for local Kenyan foods.
-Unlike generic calorie trackers that struggle with dishes like Ugali, Chapati, or Sukuma Wiki, NutrifyKE understands our food culture and makes nutrition tracking as simple as taking a photo.
+**Afyniq** is Kenya's first AI-powered calorie tracking application designed specifically for local Kenyan foods.
+Unlike generic calorie trackers that struggle with dishes like Ugali, Chapati, or Sukuma Wiki, Afyniq understands our food culture and makes nutrition tracking as simple as taking a photo.

 ### The Problem We Solve